amylour/FreeFido_v2/TESTING.md

 All HTML pages were validated and received a 'No errors or warning to show' result as shown above.

-Initially my Profile and Article Page HTML were receiving [errors](documentation/testing/artview_p_error.png) [error code generated from Summernote code](documentation/testing/extra_p_tag.png) of having an extra p tag due to Summernotes rendering.
+Initially my Profile and Article Page HTML were receiving [validator errors](documentation/testing/artview_p_error.png), [error code generated from Summernote code](documentation/testing/extra_p_tag.png) of having an extra p tag due to Summernotes rendering.
 I fixed this issue by replacing the p tags with divs, redeployed and checked for any styling issues.
 All clear on re-validation thankfully.

 | HTML Source Code/Page | Errors | Warnings |